bbfrederick/rapidtide/README.rst

    cross correlation between them, fits the maximum time lag, and estimates the significance of the correlation.
 It has a range of filtering, windowing, and correlation options.

+-  **showxcorrx** - The bleeding edge version of showxcorr.
+This has a lot of new options and defaults; it's not really drop in compatible, so I'm keeping it separate at the moment to avoid breaking existing workflows.
+   With the 2.0 release, this will become showxcorr, and the current showxcorr will become showxcorr_legacy.

 -  **rapidtide2std** - This is a utility for registering rapidtide output maps to standard coordinates.
 It’s usually much faster to run